ddsbook/blog/2015/drafts/2015-07-22-introducing-the-cymruservices-r-package.md

 In Chapter 4, we showed some very basic exploratory data analysis and visualization.
 One of those examples showed how to do a basic network visualization of the ZeuS botnet nodes, clustered by country of origin.

 We turned some of the functions that collected metadata on the ZeuS IP addresses into a new R package - [cymruservices](https://github.com/hrbrmstr/cymruservices) which will be on CRAN soon.
 If you're new to installing from github, you'll need to install and load the `devtools` package then do a `devtools::install_github("hrbrmstr/cymruservices")` to work with that package until it gets on CRAN.
+(UPDATE: It's [on CRAN](http://cran.r-project.org/web/packages/cymruservices/index.html).)

 We'll re-create the first network visualization from listing 4-12 (page 94) using this package and also modify the code to use `dplyr` functions and visualize the graph with `networkD3`, a super-spiffy `htmlwidget` package.
 You'll be able to pan & zoom the visualization and hopefully get some inspiration to "Try This At Home".